JasonFriedman/starter-hugo-academic/content/event/example/index.md

 ---
-abstract: We held a one-day workshop on the topic of slow movements - videos from the event are available in the link below on youtube
+abstract: We held a one-day workshop on the topic of slow movements - videos from the event are available [youtube](https://www.youtube.com/playlist?list=PLNiWLB_wsOg4Oagun-RJ4O1-eECgFR2nN)
 slides: ""
 url_pdf: ""
 summary: A one-day workshop on slow movements, from many different perspectives, from biomechanics to dance